-- Avoid local hardware store FBR foams that are of black and grey color.
+- Avoid local hardware store FBR foams that are of black and grey colour.

-- Go for bright color ones as these are good for a better recovery rate.
+- Go for bright colour ones as these are good for a better recovery rate.

 - Checking foam fits to determine dart material.

-When you want to go for the best foam out there a few things that need serious considerations are probable amount, the price, its colour, and also density.
+When you want to go for the best foam out there a few things that need serious consideration are the probable amount, the price, its colour, and also density.

 A small quantity of foam will be enough for nerf players who go for wars quite rarely each year.
 However, if you are someone really dedicated, opt for a larger quantity.